WandiParis/EasyAdminPlusBundle/doc/chapter-3.md

         locales:
             - fr
             - en
-        # defines the directories you want to extract translations files
+        # defines the directories in which you want to extract translations files
         paths:
             - /translations
             - ...